bansheebeat/cassiedotink/content/posts/FX chains by the utterly inept.md

 {{<audio src="https://cdn.cassie.ink/audio/2025/fxchainexample-1.mp3" caption="Raw Audio" >}}

 This last export measures at -18.8 LUFS with a peak of -1.0 dB and an LRA of 3.6.
 Nobody is going to cry about ± 0.2 LUFS, so I'm happy with what I have.
-However, if you want to be really sure, you can use the **Normalize/fade option** when you render your final export in Reaper; after Reaper finishes processing your final, it will apply a final boost to get to your target LUFS.
+However, if you want to be really sure, you can use the **Normalize/fade** option when you render your final export in Reaper; after Reaper finishes processing the export, it will apply a final boost to get to your target LUFS.
 In my experience, this works fine, but I'd rather do the loudness targeting on my own.

 # Please be aware that I have absolutely no fucking clue what I'm doing, ever.
 I am sure there are audio snobs reading this and laughing at my incompetence.
 I hope I have made clear that I'm a dunce who has watched a lot of YouTube tutorials, so you can spare me the elitist bullshit: it's on you for expecting me to speak with any kind of authority.
 Of course, if you have genuine, well-meaning corrections, advice, or just ideas for me to play with, I'd love to hear that!
 I love to tinker; I take pride in audio that I produce (despite appearances) and enjoy learning more.
 At this point, I'm happy with the audio I spit out, even though it's far from perfect — but I hope what *I've* learned can help other jackasses like me.